SwanCrest/swan-crest-hoa/docs/ccnr.md

 shall mean any construction, reconstruction, erection or alteration of an Improvement, except wholly interior alterations to a then existing Structure.

 ### 1.1.4 "Declarant"
-shall mean Countrywood Homes, Inc. or such successor or assign (including a Participating Builder) as Declarant may designate by a writing recorded in the records of the Auditor of King County.
+shall mean Shadows at Swan Lake or such successor that Declarant may assign and put in writing and record with King County.

 ### 1.1.5 "Declaration"
 shall mean this Declaration of Covenants, Conditions, Restrictions, and Reservations for Shadows at Swan Lake, as it may from time to time be amended.